What Is Form 1042? Who It’s for & How to Fill It Out

 Section 3: Potential Section 871(m) Transactions

-Section 3 includes a checkbox if any payment was made by your company under a section 871(m) transaction.
-A section 871(m) transaction deals with financial lending of stocks, bonds, or derivatives or a repurchase agreement involving the sale of a security followed by the repurchase of the same security at a future date for a higher price.
-This is an uncommon activity for most small businesses but can occur when an organization needs funds and uses the company as collateral.
+In Section 3, there’s a checkbox to indicate if your company made any payments under a Section 871(m) transaction.
+This type of transaction generally involves the lending of stocks, bonds, or derivatives, or repurchase agreements for securities.
+While it’s uncommon for most small businesses, it can happen when an organization needs funds and uses the company as collateral.

 Section 4: Dividend Equivalent Payments by a Qualified Derivatives Dealer